benmellin/benmellin/README.md

 - Hi, I’m @benmellin !
+- I'm currently pursuing a Masters Degree in Data Science at NC State University.
 - I graduated with a degree in biology and premedicine from Carleton College in 2022.
 - I'm interested in data science related to healthcare and medicine.
 - I have experience programming in Python, with a background in building deep learning networks using PyTorch.
-- I'm currently building my programming skills in R and in Unix command line.
-- I have taken classes in data structures, statistics, and calculus through calculus 3.
 - My email is benmellin1@gmail.com.
 - Check out my work!
 <!---